 Quick Practice: Let’s Give It A Go!

-Focus your attention on your breath.
+5. Focus your attention on your breath.
 Observe your bodies movements with your breath.
-Focus your attention on your breath, remembering not to control it and allow it to flow in and out naturally.
-When your mind wanders, that’s okay, just thank your thoughts for coming and return your focus back to your breath.
+Focus your attention on your breath, remembering not to control it and allowing it to flow in and out naturally.
+When your mind wanders, that’s okay, just thank your thoughts and return your focus back to your breath.

-Start with doing this for a few minutes, and then add on more time as your practice progresses.
+a.
+Start with doing this for a few minutes, and then add one more time as your practice progresses.